iossifovlab/snakeobjects/documentation/terms.rst

         An `object type` is characterized by a set of `targets` that need to be created for each `object` of the given object type together with the rules for creating the targets.

     object's parameters
-        Parameters derived from project `metadata`, specific to concrete object and accessible in snakemake rules.
+        Parameters derived from project `metadata`, specific to concrete object and accessible in Snakemake rules.

     project parameters
-        Parameters derived from project `metadata` common to all objects and accessible in snakemake rules.
+        Parameters derived from project `metadata` common to all objects and accessible in Snakemake rules.

     object name
         Each object has a proper name.
 A name is a character string satisfying conventions of file names and json entities names.